Easy Steps To Grow Kava In A Container

 Some disease signs include wilting, dying foliage, poor growth, yellowing leaves, and circular patches on leaves.
 Moving or removing a diseased shrub is the most practical remedy for home gardeners.

 Spider mites and aphids can be controlled by twice-daily fine-mist water sprays that increase humidity.
-Aphids can be driven away with a powerful jet of water from a garden hose.
+Aphids can be driven away with a powerful water jet from a garden hose.

 The kava plant can be harvested after three to five years.
 Huge pieces of the root that have grown into one another and can be torn off and replanted to form new plants are removed using this technique.